 If you have a long-term injury or permanent disability from the accident, you could be faced with the loss of the capacity (ability) to earn a living wage in the future.
 Your disability may make it impossible for you to go back to the career you previously had, forcing you to work at a lesser capacity or not at all.
 The loss of earning capacity is the income you foreseeably would have made in the future had the accident not taken place.
 It is the earnings you will lose after you have filed your claim.

 It is more difficult to calculate lost earning capacity than lost wages, as you are estimating what your future earnings would have looked like had you not been injured.
 You may need help from a lawyer or accountant to accurately estimate your lost capacity to earn.
 You will use your previous pay stubs and earnings to gauge what you likely would have made in the future, as well as your education level, age at the time of the injury, foreseeable promotions or raises, and retirement benefits.
 You will also need to adjust for inflation.

 If your doctor believes you will eventually make a full recovery and be able to return to work, your loss of earning capacity will only last as long as your inability to work.
 If, however, you have a permanent disability with a medical degree of probability, you can file a claim for a lifetime of lost earnings and employment benefits.
-You may also be able to seek financial compensation for lost wages and inheritance for the wrongful death of a loved one in New Mexico.
+You may also be able to seek financial compensation for lost wages and inheritance for the wrongful death in Albuquerque.

 When to Contact a Personal Injury Lawyer